zhaojiqiao/tilelang-npu/README.md

     return main

-# 1. Define the kernel (matmul) and compile/lower it into an executable module
+# 1. Define the kernel (matmul) with the desired dimensions
 func = matmul(1024, 1024, 1024, 128, 128, 32)

 # 2. Compile the kernel into a torch function